Skip to content

 Input Description

 mergeStrategy Optional.
 The merge strategy to use when auto complete is set.
 Learn more here.
-Defaults to 2 (Squash merge).
+Defaults to squash.

 autoApproveUserToken Optional.
-A personal access token that is assigned to the user specified in autoApproveUserEmail to automatically approve the created PR.
-Required if autoApprove is set to true.
+A personal access token for the user to automatically approve the created PR.

 azureDevOpsAccessToken Optional.
 The Personal Access Token for accessing Azure DevOps.
 Supply a value here to avoid using permissions for the Build Service either because you cannot change its permissions or because you prefer that the Pull Requests be done by a different user.
 When not provided, the current authentication scope is used.
 In either case, be use the following permissions are granted: